ChaitanyaKampara/TWITTER-SENTIMENT-ANALYZER/README.md

 # TWITTER-SENTIMENT-ANALYZER

-I am working on this project without using libraries (except pandas,Numpy,Re)
+I am working on this project without using any type of libraries (except pandas,Numpy,Re)

 # Key features of your Twitter sentiment analyzer: